ncsu-landscape-dynamics/pops-core/TECHNICALDEBT.md

 Entries should be removed when resolved.
 Issue from tracker can be optionally linked in an entry.

+## 2018-08-02 - PoPSS Separation

+### Add

+- Most of mortality handling is now done outside of the library.
+- A lot of post processing code may need to be repeated unless added to the library.
+- There is no code in the library to help with seasonality.

 ## 2018-06-20 - Critical Temperature

 ### Add